Online selective conformal inference: adaptive scores, convergence rates and optimality

-\subsection{Conditional coverage and optimality}
+\paragraph*{Conditional coverage and optimality}

-Corollary~\ref{cor:rateconveasyselect} shows that, in online iid regression model \eqref{regression:model} and time constant selection, the threshold sequence $(q_t^{\OSCI})_{t\geq 1}$ of the \method\: procedure does converge to $q^\bench_{\alpha}$ \eqref{PizeroClassicalscore} at some rate both in expectation and with high probability.
-In section, we show that, under mild assumptions, the two following additional properties hold: \begin{itemize} \item for iid online regression, the \method\: procedure based on the adaptive score produces prediction sets with asymptotical conditional coverage, that is, conditionally on $X=x$ for any $x$; \item any other method satisfying this asymptotical conditional coverage should produce prediction sets with a larger averaged length, up to some vanishing terms. \end{itemize} In a nutshell, the first point comes from the fact that $q^\bench_\alpha$ in \eqref{PizeroClassicalscore} does not depend on the selection.
+In addition to the convergence property of Corollary~\ref{cor:rateconveasyselect}, we show here that $\mathcal{R}^{\OSCI}$ can produce prediction sets with asymptotic {\it conditional} coverage, that is, conditionally on $X=x$ for any $x$.
+In addition, any other method satisfying this asymptotic conditional coverage should produce prediction sets with a larger averaged length, up to some vanishing terms.
+In a nutshell, the first point comes from the fact that $q^\bench_\alpha$ in \eqref{PizeroClassicalscore} does not depend on the selection.
 The second point comes from the following assumption (made in addition to Assumption~\ref{ass:densityf}): \begin{assumption} In the regression model \eqref{regression:model}, the density $f$ of $\xi$ is decreasing on $[0,+\infty)$.
-Also, $\sup_{x\in \mathcal{X}}\sigma(x)<+\infty$. \end{assumption} With Assumption~\ref{ass:densityf:decreasingonly}, the prediction set of \method\: approaches
+Also, $\sup_{x\in \mathcal{X}}\sigma(x)<+\infty$. \end{assumption} With Assumption~\ref{ass:densityf:decreasingonly}, the prediction set of \method\ approaches

 with $f_{Y|X=x}(x)=f(|y-\mu(x)|/\sigma(x))/\sigma(x)$ being the density of the distribution of $Y$ given $X=x$ and $c^*(x)=f(\ol{F}^{-1}(\alpha/2))/\sigma(x)$.
 Hence, $\cC^*(x)$ is a level set of the conditional density that satisfies the conditional coverage $\probp{Y\in \cC^*(x)\mid X=x} = 1-\alpha$, and it is well known that its length $\sigma(x) \ol{F}^{-1}(\alpha/2)$ is minimal among all prediction sets with conditional coverage at least $1-\alpha$, see \cite{clayton2006learning} among others.
 Combining this with Corollary~\ref{cor:rateconveasyselect} shows the optimality result.